 The crowd is friendly.
 No concerns here.
 You’ll be glad you came.

-We visited Aqaba in late November and early December.
+It was late November and early December when we visited Aqaba.
 Even during the day, there was no need for us to wear more than a light jacket, and sometimes even that had to come off.

 In the summer, most of the shopping is done after sundown because the daytime heat keeps most people indoors where it’s cool.
 This preferred evening-time shopping routine fills the streets and city sidewalks with the energy of all ages.

 We were not very skilled in the cultural art of negotiating in the marketplace.
 Maybe we spent a little more than we should have, but it’s okay.
 That is a skill we’ll develop when we return.
 There’s probably an online class we can take.

 Jordanians love shopping.
 They make it into an art form.
 Sometimes they will go into a shop and bargain a bit with the owner with no intention of buying anything.
 They only pop in to vex him.

 The value of an item is governed by what you are willing to pay balanced against the sum of which the vendor is happy to sell.
 This subtle exchange is often viewed with suspicion by those from a fixed-price culture.
 The sale price is dependent on many factors, such as how many sales the vendor has made that day, whether the buyer looks like a person who can afford it, and even the moods of both the buyer and the seller.

 Although bargaining is a big part of the culture, some places have fixed rates.